Clinical Methods in Orthotics/Prosthetics Program (Postgraduate) (S407)

 The on-site and off-site clinical experience in this Clinical Methods in Orthotics/Prosthetics program plays an essential role in preparing students for the real work ahead.

-During the Clinical Techniques classes in each semester, students will have the chance to work directly with clients who require prosthetic/orthotic treatment.
+During the Clinical Techniques classes each semester, students will have the chance to work directly with clients who require prosthetic/orthotic treatment.
 Provision and evaluation of treatment will be unique to suit each client’s individual needs.

 Treatment will include: